9664250/TeamSparkleRocket/README.md

 Plan for today:
 * Tomorrow we will play capture the flag.
-* We need to give our driver more experience, so he will be practicing the entire day.
+* We need to give our driver more experience, so he will be practicing for 30 minutes.

-*
+* After that, we will decide what sensor to use.

+Updates:
+* We had an unexpected issue!
+* Our robot decided that its grabber wouldn't work for half the time.
+* So, randomly, the grabber will just stop working.
+* We asked the teacher and we think it's because of the amount of pressure building up there.
+* To fix this, the builders will change some parts of the grabber design.
+* They will add more length between the grabber and bot, which should reduce tension.

+Photo of driver practicing:

+Photo of builder building: